miohtama/opsec/source/background/index.rst

 This guide is a collaborate effort from people who need to deal with Internet security in their professional life.
 There exist similar projects, but

-There exist many similar project, but here we aim to be
+There exist projects which partially overlapping scope.
+We aim to be

 * **Holistic**: We aim to guarantee the security of the project as a whole.
 This includes organization practices, tools and devices, infrastructure and not just a piece of software.

 * **Grassroots effort**: from bottom to up, from individuals to decision makers.
-The effort sprouts from on real-life, practical, best practices.
+The effort sprouts from on real-life security practices.
+The audience and authors are not limited to security researchers, but include software developers and decision makers.

 * **Open**: The content is hosted on Github and the editing open-ended for everybody.